relloarmando/bash_scripts/README.md

 Here you will find some snippets of bash

-* AWK example to extract text fron files with sample commands and file for tests
+* AWK example to extract text fron files with sample commands 'awk_examples.md' and file 'data.txt' for testing